ppy/osu-wiki/wiki/Contests/en.md

 # Contests

-This article lists contests that are not listed on the [website's contests page](https://osu.ppy.sh/community/contests) (mostly before late-2016 and other community-ran contests).
+A list of contests that are not listed on the [Community Contests page](https://osu.ppy.sh/community/contests) (mostly before late-2016 and other [community-ran contests](#community-contests)).

-## Official Beatmapping Contests

-Official beatmapping contests hosted by the osu!staff.

-### Monthly Beatmapping Contest
+## Monthly Beatmapping Contest

 | Contest No. | Beatmap | Mode | Mapper | Results | Scores |
 | :-: | --- | :-: | --- | --- | --- |